Academy at Ivy Ridge: History

 The institution began admitting students in 2001, and as of spring 2005 there were 460 students enrolled.

 Some students started a riot on May 16, 2005, resulting in at least 4 dozen expulsions and 12 arrests.
 About 35 sheriff's deputies, state troopers, city police officers and U.S. Border Patrol agents assisted in ending the riot and capturing at least 30 runaways.
 Later in the 2024 documentary series The Program: Cons, Cults, and Kidnapping they stated that the Academy at Ivy Ridge had become overcrowded with people even sleeping on mattresses in the hallway.
 This was due to a large group of new arrivals who came from another WWASPS program called Casa by the Sea which had been closed by the Mexican government.

 Allegations of abuse include poor living conditions, unauthorized medical procedures, psychological torture, sexual abuse, and physical abuse.
 Closed-circuit television camera video footage obtained from the school demonstrate violent restraint tactics used against students.

-In March 2009, it was announced that Ivy Ridge would close until fall 2009 in order to restructure.
+In March 2009, it was announced that Ivy Ridge would close until fall 2009 to restructure.
 There were about 60 students enrolled at that time; they were to be sent home or transferred to similar boarding schools.
 In April 2009, the campus was sold to a Delaware corporation, with a spokesperson for the purchaser telling news media that the school would not reopen.

 In 2024, following the release of The Program: Cons, Cults, and Kidnapping, the St. Lawrence County district attorney Gary Pasqua announced the launch of an investigation into the Academy at Ivy Ridge.

 As of June 3, 2024, the campus remains abandoned and the property is listed for sale at $875,000.

 On June 26, 2024, The Salt Lake Tribune reported that Robert Lichfield's brother and fellow WWASPS associate Narvin Lichfield, who was director at the affiliated Academy at Dundee Ranch, had filed a civil lawsuit against The Program: Cons, Cults and Kidnapping director Katherine Kubler and Netflix, alleging that he had been defamed and secretly recorded.